airladon/ThisIGet/src/content/Math/Geometry_1/AreaCircle/discover/simple/content.md

 $$ Area_{\ triangles} = \textstyle{\frac{1}{2}} r \times 2\pi r = \pi r^2$$

-A more complete description of this process can be seen in this lesson's presentation [Explanation](/content/Math/Geometry_1/AreaCircle/explanation/base) or single page [Explanation](/content/Math/Geometry_1/AreaCircle/explanation/static).
+A more complete description of this process can be seen in this topic's presentation [Explanation](/content/Math/Geometry_1/AreaCircle/explanation/base) or single page [Explanation](/content/Math/Geometry_1/AreaCircle/explanation/static).
 </hintLow>

 <!--